WE CAUGHT UP WITH

 Tell us about a typical day as Senior Sales Manager.

-However, today I started at 8:30 am and have been working from home, catching up on admin, getting in touch with people, and meeting with the Inside Sales team to see what they’ve been up to.
+However, today I started at 8:30am and have been working from home, catching up on admin, getting in touch with people, and meeting with the Inside Sales team.

-So yeah, it’s a very varied role, a mixture of internal meetings and being proactive and going out to see companies.
+It’s a very varied role; a mixture of internal meetings and being proactive and going out to see companies.

-As I mentioned, I do a lot of preparation.
+I do a lot of preparation.
 I’ll put together presentations for each client, using my knowledge to make sure that they reflect the values and objectives of whoever I’m delivering them to.
-After all, we don’t have an “off-the-shelf” offering at Gray Dawes – everything is bespoke and perfectly tailored to their needs.
+We don’t have an “off-the-shelf” offering at Gray Dawes – everything is bespoke and perfectly tailored to our clients’ needs.

 Some weeks I’ll be here, there, and everywhere meeting clients.
 Then we have the Business Travel Show at London Excel every year which is a hectic – but productive – three days.